The Story of Sabotage – Roger Waters and Mona Miari

 “She’s the one,” he smiled.
 He went on and on about the beauty of her voice.

-In November of 2024, I flew to Los Angeles from San Francisco, after lining up support for my parents while I was gone, worried all the time that my dad would have another situation that would send us back to the hospital.
+In late November of 2024, I flew to Los Angeles from San Francisco, after lining up support for my parents while I was gone, worried all the time that my dad would have another situation that would send us back to the hospital.
 My poor mother was filled with worry, and had been leaning on me for support.
 I also was missing time with my son, his final year of high school, and the guilt was tremendous.
 But, perhaps, like Maurice, I had big ideas for peace in the world.
 I could not stand by comfortably numb while my tax dollars fed an atrocious slaughter of men, women and children without a diplomat’s voice, such as Jimmy Carter or former Senator George Mitchell.
 Where are our peacekeepers?

 We picked up Mona at the airport.
 Maurice and I stayed in a cheap hostel, as we always did when traveling, and put her up in a nice room.
 We were booked at the music studio in two days and that’s when the dream hit reality.
 And it hit hard.